feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 Because the Cultivation System was mostly unknown in the private lands, the heerendiensten became more common there.
 This was because cultivation on the private properties relied upon tenant labour, and the once-weekly service of heerendiensten could be used to increase cultivation for European markets.143 In some cases, this abuse led to rural protest and unrest.

 As native inhabitants were better treated on the private lands belonging to Chinese, while cultivation on European private lands concentrated on production for European markets, most peasant uprisings occurred in the eastern and southern regions of the Batavia Residency.
 In 1864 there was unrest in Pondok Gedeh as a result of abuse of the cultuurdiensten.
-A notorious case was the 'Tjiomas-zaak' of 1886, when exploitation greatly increased under the ownership of de Sturler.144 |
+A notorious case was the 'Tjiomas-zaak' of 1886, when exploitation greatly increased under the ownership of de Sturler.144 I

 The oppression and exploitation of the natives on the private lands had been public knowledge for some time.
 With the Ciomas affair, the Dutch set up a committee to investigate.
 The Ciomas case marked the first move by the Dutch government to repurchase private lands.
 This took place in 1887, a year after the uprising, when the Ciomas